National Sports Awards likely to be held virtually due to COVID-19 pandemic | Sports-Games

 In a first, this year's National Sports Awards ceremony is likely to be held virtually due to the COVID-19 pandemic, with all the winners logging in from their respective places to hear their names being announced on August 29.
 The National Sports Day is celebrated on August 29, the birth anniversary of hockey wizard Dhyan Chand.

 "The sports awards function this year is likely to be an online function.
-As per the Government of India instructions, the awardees will also be announced on the morning of the day of the function," a Sports Ministry source told PTI.
+As per the Government of India instructions, the awardees will also be announced on the morning of the day of the function," a Sports Ministry source told PTI on Monday.
 The pandemic had in June forced the ministry to extend the deadline for submission of online applications for the awards.

 It also allowed athletes to self-nominate in view of the "difficulties" being faced by them in finding people who can recommend their names amid the lockdown.
-The self nomination has resulted in a huge number of applicants for the awards and it has been learnt that the ministry had already finished the initial round of screening.
+The self-nomination has resulted in a huge number of applicants for the awards.

 Ignored last year, shooting legend Jaspal Rana on Monday found his name among the 13 coaches recommended for this year's Dronacharya award by the sports ministry's selection committee.